nicokaiser/hugo-theme-gallery/README.md

 ## Installation

-This theme requires Hugo >= 0.113, Node.js and NPM.
+This theme is built with Tailwind CSS and requires Hugo >= 0.113, Node.js and NPM.

 ### As a Hugo Module